 - Enable view attribute inspection: Inspect views’ attributes in Android System Manager.

 - Select debug app: A brilliant tool for App developers to debug their app individually and without using long ADB commands or a debugger.
-If you’re layman in Android, you do not want to mess with this.
+If you’re a layman in Android, you do not want to mess with this.

 - Wait for debugger: Select this option to attach the above debugged app instantly when a debugger is detected.